Fighters for a Free North Korea: Balloon drops

 A principal method of getting news and arts from the outside world into the so-called "hermit kingdom" of North Korea has been the use of airdrops of materials that have been flown over the border by balloon.
 The balloons are hydrogen gas balloons that carry a wide range of materials such as transistor radios, entertainment DVDs and brochures.
 The materials sent are "intended to introduce North Koreans to the rest of the world".
 The popularity of low cost battery powered Portable DVD players in North Korea allows families to watch Chinese and South Korean programs on SD cards and USB flash drives.

-According to the Wall Street Journal in 2013, supporters of the balloon campaign say that it "is one of the most effective tools for change inside North Korea, where information about the outside world is highly restricted".
+According to The Wall Street Journal in 2013, supporters of the balloon campaign say that it "is one of the most effective tools for change inside North Korea, where information about the outside world is highly restricted".
 Critics of the campaign, reported the Journal, "oppose the move for causing inter-Korean frictions".

 Some balloon drops have been interrupted by South Korean authorities.
 In October 2012, Park Sang-hak and his colleagues released balloons containing leaflets from Ganghwa, an island off the west coast of South Korea, shortly after being prevented by authorities from releasing them from Paju, their usual launch site, which North Korea had threatened to fire upon if the balloon release went forward.

-In December 2020, South Korea’s National Assembly passed a law that penalizes South Korean activists who send anti-North Korean material across the border.
-Park Sang-hak, the chairman of Fighters For A Free North Korea, has said that he's “disappointed” about the new law and believes it “calls South Korea’s commitment to democracy into question."
+In December 2020, South Korea's National Assembly passed a law that penalizes South Korean activists who send anti-North Korean material across the border.
+Park Sang-hak, the chairman of Fighters For A Free North Korea, has said that he's "disappointed" about the new law and believes it "calls South Korea's commitment to democracy into question."
+In September 2023, South Korea's Constitutional Court struck down the law citing concerns about free speech.